 With an environment filled with terrestrial and marine wildlife, Big Pine & the Lower Keys is the least “people-populated” area of the Florida Keys.
 In fact, the majority of its inhabitants have fur, fins or feathers.

-Stretching from the west end of the Seven Mile Bridge at Sunshine Key (mile marker 40) to Stock Island at mile marker 5, the Lower Keys are home to two national wildlife refuges, part of a national marine sanctuary and a state park.
+Stretching from the west end of the Seven Mile Bridge at Little Duck Key (mile marker 40) to Stock Island at mile marker 5, the Lower Keys are home to two national wildlife refuges, part of a national marine sanctuary and a state park.

 The beach area at Bahia Honda State Park, repeatedly rated among the best in the US, is one of the Florida Keys’ most serenity-inducing spots.
 (Photo by Rob O’Neal, Florida Keys News Bureau)